Step 3. Choose Restore Mode

 - Choose whether you want to restore the selected DB instances to the original or to a new location.

 Restore to the original location is not supported in the following cases:

-- Click Pick account to use to select an IAM identity whose permissions will be used to perform the restore operation, and do the following:
+- Click Pick account to use to select an IAM identity whose permissions will be used to perform the restore operation:

-- To specify an IAM role for the restore operation, select the IAM role option and choose the necessary IAM role from the list.
+- To specify an IAM role, select the IAM role option and choose the necessary IAM role from the IAM role drop-down list.

-For an IAM role to be displayed in the IAM role drop-down list, it must be added to the Veeam Backup for AWS appliance as described in the Veeam Backup for AWS User Guide, section Adding IAM Roles.
+For an IAM role to be displayed in the list of available roles, it must be added to the Veeam Backup for AWS appliance as described in the Veeam Backup for AWS User Guide, section Adding IAM Roles.

-By default, to perform the restore operation, Veeam Backup & Replication uses permissions of either the Default Backup Restore IAM role, the IAM role that has been used to protect the source EC2 instance, or the IAM role used to update information on restore points created for the instance while rescanning AWS infrastructure.
+By default, to perform the restore operation, Veeam Backup & Replication uses permissions of either the Default Backup Restore IAM role, or the IAM role that was used to protect the source EC2 instance, or the IAM role used to update information on restore points that were created for the instance while rescanning AWS infrastructure.

 The Default Backup Restore IAM role is assigned all the permissions required to perform data protection and disaster recovery operations in the same AWS account where the Veeam Backup for AWS appliance resides.
 For more information on the Default Backup Restore IAM role permissions, see the Veeam Backup for AWS User Guide, section Full List of IAM Permissions.